 - Circumventing censorship or geographical blocks on websites and content.
 Some VPNs can help you retrieve information and media otherwise inaccessible.

 One last note: please remember that if you use a commercial VPN, your internet traffic goes through the VPN provider’s network.
 Whoever is in control of the servers can see and log anything you do online, if they choose to.
-You better trust the service you are signing up for - we will get to that in a future post of VPN Worst Practices.
+You better trust the service you are signing up for - we will get to that in a future post of Industry Insights.

 Useful resources in this matter (not always correct):